open-pay/openpay-js/README.md

 * Blackberry Browser 7.0+
 * IE Mobile 10.0

-Los navegadores deben de contar con soporte para las librerías XMLHttpRequest y JSON Parser.
+Browsers must have support for XMLHttpRequest and JSON Parser libraries.